dimarogiv/vinote/README.md

 is required.

 ## How to use
-At first, inn the shell type `note`.
+At first, in the shell type `note`.

 At the first use it opens your root note, which is empty by default.
 To add a
 new note insert \*note_name\* where note_name is the name of the new